Wednesday, 23 December 2020

 Imposter - phantom in self or environment?

 During mine and Gary's recent trip to Lakes, a conversation occurred around how different people we might be if we were raised differently to what we have been.
 Obviously yes depending on the influence and experiences you have had.
-Gary went on to say how I have nurtured my own personal and professional development (especially since leaving secondary school) as that's not always been offered or given easily as some might have, I fought for my education.
+Gary went on to say how I have nurtured my own personal and professional development (especially since leaving secondary school) as that's not always been offered or given easily as some might have, I fought for my education - more in 'What working class means to me'.
 This led onto other conversations how people downplay themselves which links to imposter syndrome.

 Firstly, I suffer terribly from imposter.
 Secondly, I am brave in talking about this topic as to some people view it as a weak characteristic, there's no room for self-doubt or you shouldn't let people know it as they may take advantage of you or limit future progression/potential.
 Thirdly, I'm an educator and am really open person in talking about such delicate personal development things (you'll know what I mean if you are familiar with my open reflective writing).
 Everyone experiences imposter in some shape or form, whether some hide it better than others, or are too proud to admit it or think it'll ruin their reputation.
 The fact is we ALL experience it - as like anxiety everyone experiences feelings of imposter in different degrees.
 If someone says they don't experience this or haven't then they are fooling themselves and have truly crafted 'blagging it'.
 Ignoring and recognising are two different things - ignoring is choosing not to realise and acknowledge it whilst recognising is accepting it with an attempt to control/deal with it.